silnrsi/font-lateef/documentation/source/developer.md

 ---
 title: Lateef - Developer information
-fontversion: 1.400 beta
+fontversion: 2.000
 ---

-Lateef is currently in a major development phase.

 ## Welcome font developers!

-We welcome other developers who wish to get involved in supporting and enhancing this font.
+We welcome other developers who wish to get involved in supporting and enhancing these fonts or who want to modify them.

 ## Permissions granted by the OFL